Decriminalised Sex Work Countries Information

 ✅ Citizen, permanent resident, or having the correct working visa.
 It’s important to ensure your visa status aligns with the work you are doing to avoid legal issues.

-❌ On a visa that doesn’t allow work
+❌ Do not On a visa that doesn’t allow work

-❌ A temporary visa holder without explicit work rights
+❌ Do not a temporary visa holder without explicit work rights

 You must register with the Australian Taxation Office (ATO) and submit your tax returns as required.
 This includes keeping records of your income and expenses, and paying Goods and Services Tax (GST) if you are earning above the threshold.
 Not paying taxes can result in fines or legal consequences.💰